VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 9.md

 ## 2) Milestones to be completed next week 10
    - Database - more work
    - More information on Google Server
-   - Talk to webmaster about implementation
-   - Need to complete detailed plan

 ## 3) Issues, problems or concerns 9
    - None to report